jinosabu1999/Countdown-Timer/README.md

 ## License 📜

 This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+See the [MIT LICENCE](LICENCE) file for more information.

 ## Contributions 🤝